Peripli/service-manager/deployment/k8s/README.md

 # Deploy Service Manager on Kubernetes on Minikube:

+## Prerequisites

+The following must be fulfilled:

+ * Minikube is installed and configured.
+ * Helm is installed and configured.
+ * Ingress controller is configured (optional)

 ## Build a docker image

 You can set the docker client to the Minikube docker environment by executing